 When you have a positive test at CHOICES you may qualify for a free ultrasound.

-With a trained counselor we will walk you through all of the options for your pregnancy.
+A healthcare professional will walk you through all of the options for your pregnancy.

 We are here for you and can help you find the resources you may need.